Pope Francis Calls For Civil Unions For Same-Sex Couples: ‘They’re Children Of God’

 “The Pope’s speaking positively about civil unions also sends a strong message to places where the church has opposed such laws,” Martin tweeted on Wednesday.

-Over one billion Catholics worldwide take their spiritual guidance from Pope Francis, according to the BBC.
+Over one billion Catholics worldwide take their spiritual guidance from Pope Francis, according to Al Jazeera.